Raathigesh/Raathigesh.github.io/_posts/2016-02-24-Redux-Simplified.md

 You might ask what's `Object.assign({}, state, { authorized: action.data });` is all about.
 We can't we just do `state.authorized = action.data`?

 Well we can't because doing `state.authorized = action.data`? is directly mutating the state which is not recommended.
 What we should be doing is returning a new state it self which is what `Object.assign({}, state, { authorized: action.data });` does.

+## Container Component

+### React Dump component
+A dump react component doesn't really care about from where its getting its data from.
+A dump component accepts everthing through props.

+### React Smart Component
+A container component is also known as a smart component.
+A container component provides the information needed for the dump components.